lakkawardhananjay/bg-removes/README.md

-## Background Removal API - Transparent Images
+## Background Removal APP - Transparent Images

 This project provides a Python API for removing backgrounds from images and making them transparent.
 The application is containerized and deployed on Google Cloud Run, allowing for easy scaling and accessibility.